-The MS in Food Systems & Society is a low-residency, cohort-based program.
-It combines interactive online classes delivered with collaborative in-person intensive sessions.
+The M.S. in Food Systems and Society combines interactive online classes delivered with collaborative in-person intensive sessions.
 Students will come to campus twice each year for intensive sessions with program faculty and other food system leaders.
 It is a hybrid learning model that allows you to develop lasting peer relationships both in person and through dynamic online communication and continue to live and work in your community of choice.

-For more information about the MS in Food Systems and Society program, contact our program coordinator, Emily Burruel, at firstname.lastname@example.org.
+For more information about the M.S. in Food Systems and Society program, contact our program coordinator, Emily Burruel, at firstname.lastname@example.org.